mikaelabrough/mikaelabrough.github.io/_projects/6_project.md

 __Title__

-AWAY FROM UNCERTAINTY: A TRANSNATIONAL ETHNOGRAPHY OF THE LONDON (UK) CHEF SHORTAGE, 2021
+Away from Uncertainty: A Transnational Ethnography of the London (UK) Chef Shortage, 2021

 __Abstract__